 When devices that are not yet FDA-approved will be used, plans for handling of the investigational article should be included in the submission to the IRB.
 IDE regulations at 21 CFR 812.110 require that the investigator manage the device supply such that they are used only with subjects under the investigator's supervision.
 In addition, the investigator may not supply an investigational device to any person not authorized to receive it.
-Upon completion or termination of the clinical investigator must return to the sponsor any remaining supply of the device or otherwise dispose of the device as the sponsor directs.
-Device use must be tracked and records retained of each device are labeled with a serial number, the number must be recorded within or connected to the research records of the individual who received the device.
+Upon completion or termination of the clinical investigation or the investigator's part of the investigation, or at the sponsor's request, the investigator must return to the sponsor any remaining supply of the device or otherwise dispose of the device as the sponsor directs.
+Device use must be tracked and records retained of each device and its disposition; this is particularly important for implantable devices.
+When devices are labeled with a serial number, the number must be recorded within or connected to the research records of the individual who received the device.